hallegv/lmu/README.md

 # LMU
-A list of courses I've taken at Loyola Marymount University and the projects I completed for them.
+All directory of all relevant computer science courses and projects completed at Loyola Marymount University.

 ## Courses